 Here are some steps internal company IT staff or their MSPs can take:

 - Validate that client endpoints did not have the Kaseya agent installed.

 - Check with their different vendors to determine what their potential exposure is; in cases where there were integrations, ensuring those integrations have been terminated.

 - If they use a partner for remote management, ensure they are proactively looking for indicators of compromise across all their tools and their clients

 - Confirm that their security vendors have already blacklisted the known applications and services that this attack is using.

 In addition, internal IT resources and MSP partners must remain vigilant in their cyber hygiene efforts.
 We work closely with JDL Technologies, an MSP that is a fellow CSI company.
 JDL Technologies does not use Kaseya VSA and was not compromised by the attack.
 Nevertheless, they took action to ensure their clients remain secure.
 Robert McClure, CIO of JDL Technologies said, “Our team is actively pursuing additional cybersecurity accreditations.
 We stay up to date with news and alerts.
 We keep our solutions updated and we offer cyber threat awareness training, penetration testing, IT assessments, and more.”

 In the current environment of rampant cybercrime and ransomware attacks, it’s important to prioritize cybersecurity protection and training.
 If your IT environment hasn’t been audited in a while, an IT assessment is a great place to start so you can identify vulnerabilities and potential exposures.
-Through July 31, Ecessa is offering a free IT Assessment.
 Schedule yours today to begin the process of securing your business against known threats.

 To see more details about the Kaseya attack, including server-side code, follow the Huntress Labs thread on reddit.